The Wannas Way: Afternoons by the Nile

 Sayed gifted me a glimpse of the ancient pulse of a people far away from the alabaster shops, the museums, and Luxor tourist traps.

 He was the bridge between my world and the world of donkey herding, rickshaw driving villagers stoned on Allah and opium.
 The fathers, farmers, storeowners, holy men - the pillars of the local communities.
-The unfathomable generations of people that have harvested those fields as ancient dynasties rose and fell by that monumental river.
+The unfathomable generations of people who've harvested those fields as ancient dynasties rose and fell by that monumental river.
 The people you only see in documentaries and read about in folklore tales.
 The phenotype that constructed the tombs and temples of a civilization that still transcends comprehension.
-The faces in the street that you can't truly connect with outside of your own buffer.
+The faces in the street that you can't truly connect with outside of your buffer.

 To me, he exemplified all that is good and pure about true Islam and the Arabic language.
 About humanity.
 The graciousness, the brotherly universal love, and respect for all peoples, the hunger for the mystery, a refusal to defame and trivialize it with projections, but simply to accept the wonder of reality and the willingness to share his religion and culture unabashedly with a curious traveler.